publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s150.md

             (B)  __Regions__  __.—__

-            In establishing minimum condition levels under subparagraph (A)(iii), if the Secretary determines that various geographic regions of the United States experience disparate factors contributing to the condition of pavement on the Interstate System in those regions, the Secretary may establish different minimum levels for each region;
+            In establishing minimum condition levels under subparagraph (A)(iii), if the Secretary determines that various geographic regions of the United States experience disparate factors contributing to the condition of pavement on the Interstate System in those regions, the Secretary may establish different minimum levels for each region.

         (4)  __Highway safety improvement program__  __.—__